ICARION-Project/ICARION/docs/CONFIG_GUIDE.md

 This guide corresponds to ICARION v1.0 configuration schema.

-For schema version history, see `src/core/config/schema/CHANGELOG.md`.
+For schema version history, see the git log for the `schema/` directory.